Ctenolepisma longicaudatum: Description

 The nymphs and adults are slender, agile, fast-moving insects with long, paired antennae and three long appendages at the posterior abdomen: a pair of cerci and the single central epiproct.
-Apart from the earlies instars, the body is covered with scales, giving the light- to dark greyish animals a glimmering appearance.
+Apart from the earliest instars, the body is covered with scales, giving the light- to dark greyish animals a glimmering appearance.
 With their brushes and bristles along the body sides, gray silverfish somewhat resemble the related firebrats.

 The eyes consist of twelve stemmata, which are rather more rounded in early instars.

 Developmental stages

 The eggs have an oval shape with dimensions of about 1.15 x 0.83 mm.
 Two to twenty eggs are laid per lot, and they are normally deposited about 2 mm into crevices or cracks, or under the edge of paper.
 Freshly laid eggs are smooth and cream-coloured; after three days the chorion turns yellow and exhibits shallow reticulate markings.

 First instar nymphs have a special hatching organ on the frons of the head that helps them break free from the egg shell; this organ is shed with the first moulting.
 The air-filled crop pulsates vigorously in the hatching process, which takes about five minutes.
 The hatched first instar nymphs have a pale cream body colour and lack hairs and scales, the appendages are short and soft, and the anus seems to be closed.

 The 2nd instar nymphs exhibit a firmer, darker cream sclerotisation, and the longer appendages can be freely vibrated.
-A few bristles mark the position where the “brushes“ of the mature stages will be.
+A few bristles mark the position where the "brushes" of the mature stages will be.
 This number of bristles increases with subsequent moultings, and the bristle pattern might be indicative for each instar.

 The 3rd, very active instar shows the body colour pattern of the succeeding instars: a dark cream colour with the edges of the thoracic terga and the anal lobes tinted purple.

 The first three instars also have an increasing number of tarsal segments, by which they can be distinguished: the 1st instar has legs with two tarsal segments, whereas the 2nd instar exhibits three-segmented tarsi on the metathoracic pair of legs.
 The 3rd instar exhibits the three-segmented tarsi of all following stages.

 In the 4th instar, the first pair of styli appears on the ninth abdominal sternum, as well as the scales covering the body.

 Instars five to seven exhibit no particular distinguishing characters.

 In the 9th instar, the second pair of styli appears on the eighth abdominal segment in males; in female, these appear in the 11th instar.

 The genitalia first appear in the 8th nymphal instar, developing from two small lobes on the intersegmental membrane at the base of the cleft in the ninth sternum.
 The shape of this cleft, which first appears in the second instar and becomes more pronounced until the eighth instar, allows the distinction of the sex.
 A small cleft in the female's eighth sternum, which develops in early instars and completely divides this sternum in later instars, further facilitates sex determination.